Simon Barlow: Storylines

-In June 2014, Carla's brother, Rob Donovan, (Marc Baylis) confronts Tina and attacks her in her own home, leading to an argument on the balcony of her flat.
+In June 2014, Carla's brother, Rob Donovan (Marc Baylis), confronts Tina and attacks her in her own home, leading to an argument on the balcony of her flat.
 After a scuffle, Rob pushes Tina away, causing her to lose her balance and plummet onto the cobbles below.
 Tina survives the fall, but Rob later beats her with a metal pipe, when she threatens to tell the police that he tried to kill her.
-Tina later dies in hospital, devastating Simon, who believes that Peter murdered her.
+Tina later dies in hospital, devastating Simon, who believes that Peter has murdered her.
 Peter's relationship with Simon thaws a little and he promises him that he did not kill Tina.
 However, in July 2014, Simon is even more devastated when Peter is arrested and charged on suspicion of killing Tina.
 When Ken returns from Canada in August 2014, he persuades Simon to go and visit Peter in prison.
-He agrees at first, but Rob, wanting Peter to plead guilty, asks Simon if he would like to go to Chester Zoo, with him, his fiancée and Ken's daughter Tracy Barlow (Kate Ford) and her daughter Amy Barlow (Elle Mulvaney).
+He agrees at first, but Rob, wanting Peter to plead guilty, asks Simon if he would like to go to Chester Zoo with him, his fiancée and Ken's daughter Tracy Barlow (Kate Ford) and her daughter Amy Barlow (Elle Mulvaney).

 Leanne eventually takes Simon to visit Peter, but he does not want anything to do with him, after discovering that he has been drinking.
 Simon is devastated when Peter ends up in hospital and eventually believes that he did not kill Tina.
 Maddie Heath (Amy James-Kelly) begins to babysit Simon and he also shares a bond with Deirdre's dog, Eccles.
-Amy starts bullying Simon over his attention.
+Amy starts bullying Simon over his attention to Eccles.
 In September 2014, when Amy thinks that Eccles loves Simon more than she loves her, she tells Tracy that Eccles bit her.
 Tracy tells Deirdre that Eccles must be put down but Amy is later forced to tell the truth, horrifying Simon.
 When Rob and Tracy go on a week's holiday in Swansea, Amy's father, Steve McDonald (Simon Gregson), asks Ken to babysit Amy for the night, the same night that Deirdre had agreed to babysit Simon.
 When they arrive together, they immediately clash and when Simon unfolds the sofa into a bed, Amy sits on him.
 Deirdre, unable to cope with Amy's behaviour, sends her back to the Rovers, much to Simon's delight.
-In October 2014, Rob takes Simon to visit Tina’s grace and Simon is upset, believing that Peter killed Tina.
+In October 2014, Rob takes Simon to visit Tina’s grave and Simon is upset, believing that Peter killed Tina.
 Rob reveals to Simon that he didn’t kill Tina.
 When Peter is released from prison, he reunites with Simon.
 He later reveals that he is leaving to live in Portsmouth and makes peace with Simon before leaving in November 2014.